telekom/voice-skill-sdk/docs/install.md

 Before you start development, make sure to have the following components:

 - [python 3](https://docs.python.org/3/using/index.html) interpreter (3.7 is minimum required).

 - [pip](https://docs.python.org/3/library/ensurepip.html) package manager.

 - [venv](https://docs.python.org/3/library/venv.html) virtual environments support.

-- a recent version of the [SDK](https://github.com/telekom/voice-skill-sdk/):
+- a recent version of the [SDK](https://github.com/telekom/voice-skill-sdk/).
-    - either clone from the GitHub repo:<br />
+  Clone from the GitHub repo:<br />
       `git clone https://github.com/telekom/voice-skill-sdk.git`
-    - or download and unpack a source distribution:<br />
-      `pip download --no-deps --no-binary :all: skill-sdk && tar xzf skill-sdk-*.tar.gz`

 >To run the skill in a Docker container, you need a recent version of [Docker](https://www.docker.com/community-edition#/download).